Webstrates/file-system/README.md

 By default, files found in the `assets/` folder are uploaded, but existing assets from the server aren't downloaded.
 When using `--download-assets`, WFS will download (the newest version of) all assets on the server when connecting and continuously listen for new assets and download them as well to maintain a local copy.

+**Using access tokens**

+To access a webstrate proteced through the [permissions system](https://webstrates.github.io/userguide/api/permissions.html), users may supply WFS with an [access token](https://webstrates.github.io/userguide/api/access-tokens.html).
+Generate an access token, then run WFS with `--token=<token>`.
+Editing a webstrate, as well as uploading and downloading assets will now be possible.

 ## How?

 The brief story: WFS creates a websocket to the Webstrates server, acting exactly as a regular Webstrates client.
 When the document comes in (or any updates to it), the JsonML document gets converted to HTML (like when accessing a Webstrate document with the [`?raw` parameter](https://webstrates.github.io/userguide/http-api.html#accessing-the-history-of-a-webstrate)) and put it in a file.
 WFS listens for changes to the file, converts the HTML back to JsonML, calculates an [op diff between the two JsonML structures](https://github.com/kbadk/json0-ot-diff) and submits it to the server.